Ankr-network/ankr-docs/docs/game/unreal/getting-started/01-connect-unreal.md

 }
 ```

-### Step three
+## GetWalletInfo

-If you haven't been logged in to your wallet yet, then it opens on your mobile device.
+If you haven't logged in to your wallet yet, then the app on your mobile device will automatically prompt you to log in.

 ```cpp
 FPlatformProcess::LaunchURL(recievedUri.GetCharArray().GetData(), NULL, NULL);
 ```

-If you're logged in, then `GetWalletInfo` is used to get the wallet information.
+If you're logged in, then  `GetWalletInfo` retrieves your wallet information.

-[//]: # (——>???Why it's the same code as step1 used below?)

 ```cpp
 void UAnkrClient::GetWalletInfo(const FAnkrCallCompleteDynamicDelegate& Result)